phuocnguyen2201/portfolio_project_php/README.md

 List the database tables that are part of your project.

-- Table 1 (Created By): account
+- Table 1 (Created By Phuoc): account
-- Table 2 (Created By): Table Name
+- Table 2 (Created By Phuoc): users
-- Table 3 (Created By): Table Name
+- Table 3 (Created By Phuoc): skills
+- Table 4 (Created By Phuoc): title

 > Include the ER Diagram of the database.